Darius-ss10/The-Twitch-Bot/README.md

 6. Activate the 2FA on your bot's account.
    It will allow you to register an application for the bot on the Twitch Dev console.
    You can activate the 2FA on the bot's account [here](https://www.twitch.tv/settings/security).
-7. Register an application for the bot on the [Twitch Dev console](https://dev.twitch.tv/console/apps/create).
+7. Register an application for the bot on the [Twitch Dev console](https://dev.twitch.tv/console/apps/create).<br />
-   You can name your application as you want, it doesn't really matter.
+   You can name your application as you want, it doesn't really matter.<br />
-   You can set the OAuth Redirect URL to "http://localhost:3000".
+   Set the OAuth Redirect URL to "http://localhost:3000".
-   (It will help us later to get an authorization code) You can set the Category to "Chat Bot".
+   (It will help us later to get an authorization code)<br />
+   Set the Category to "Chat Bot".<br />
-   After you've created the application, you'll be able to see the Client ID and the Client Secret.
+   After you've created the application, you'll be able to see the bot's Client ID and the bot's Client Secret.
    (We'll need them later)
-8. Generate your OAuth token.
+8. Generate the bot's OAuth token.
-   You can use [this website](https://twitchapps.com/tmi/) to generate your OAuth token.
+   You can use [this website](https://twitchapps.com/tmi/) to generate your bot's OAuth token.
    You'll have to log in with your bot's account.
    The token will look like this: "oauth:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx".
    What's important to save is the part after "oauth:".
    (We'll need it later)
-9. Complete the file _global_variables.py_.
+9. Fill the gaps in the file _global_variables.py_.
-   You'll have to replace the values of the variables with the values you got in the previous steps:
+   You'll have to replace the values of the variables with the values (all those values should be placed into quotes) you got in the previous steps:
-   - _owner_ at line 10: put the Twitch channel the bot will connect to
+   - _owner_ at line 10: put the name of the Twitch channel the bot will connect to
    - _bot_username_ at line 19: put the name of your bot's account
    - _bot_OATH_token_ at line 28: put the OAuth token you got in step 8
    - _bot_client_id_ at line 36: put the Client ID you got in step 7